-See the sections that follow for help in resolving problems with your database server, connections, and DBISQL.
+See the sections that follow for help in resolving problems with your database server, connections, and Interactive SQL.
 For other troubleshooting hints, including network communication issues, see Appendix 14, "Troubleshooting Hints."

-What to do if you can't start Sybase IQ
+What to do if you cannot start Sybase IQ